mobile-directing-system/mds-server/docs/sites/user-management.rst

 This section covers all user-related actions and API endpoints.

-A user consists of an unique id, a name, unique username and password for logging in, as well as an is-admin-state.
+A user consists of an unique id, a name, unique username and password for logging in, as well as an is-admin-state and active-state.
 The is-admin-state grants all permissions and normally should not be granted to regular users.
+The active-state is used instead of deleting users.
+When a user should be deleted, it is set to inactive instead for providing better operation logs and consistency.

 When the system starts and no admin-user exists, an example admin user will be created.
 The default credentials are::